microsoft/onnxscript/docs/intermediate_representation/tensors.md

     print(tensor.numpy())  # array([1., 2., 3.], dtype=float16))
 ```

-### Subclass ir.Tensor for more efficient access and broader dtype support
+### Subclass ir.Tensor for More Efficient Access and Broader dtype Support

 :class:`ir.Tensor` internally converts any array compatible objects into NumPy arrays to produce the byte representation in ``tobytes()``.
 This can be inefficient due to the additional conversion.
 It also limits support for dtypes not supported by NumPy like bfloat16, because the ``__array__`` method would fail.